Mina-Farajian/DevOps-Scripts-Terraform/README.md

 ```
 cd in project main directory
 ```
-3- Create a terraform.tfvars file to set your AWS access and secret keys, or use environment variables.
+3- Create a terraform.tfvars file to set your AWS access and secret keys, or use environment variables or use locals. you can call modules in main.tf if you want to use each module independently, you should customize it as a main terraform file

 4- Initialize Terraform and download the required providers:
 ```